-The purpose of the PhD program in Global Community Health and Behavioral Science is to produce experts who will advance the field of global community health through research, development and application of theory, and teaching.
-The PhD is a highly specialized academic program, integrating theory and research in a focused substantive area of global importance.
-The GCHB PhD program has a strong theoretical base, is focused on health promotion and behavior change research, and emphasizes the social determinants of health, biostatistics, epidemiology, qualitative methods and research methods.
-A focus on health disparities and cultural competence are common themes throughout the coursework.
+The purpose of the PhD program in Global Community Health and Behavioral Sciences (GCHB) is to train experts who will advance the field of global community health through research, development and application of theory, and teaching.
+The PhD is a highly specialized training program, integrating theory and research in a focused substantive area of global importance.
+Graduates will have in-depth expertise necessary for a research career, and are expected to develop careers in universities, medical schools, and other higher institutions of learning as faculty members or in research organizations globally.

 Complete applications must be received by the priority deadline of December 1 to be considered for fellowships and other student funding.
 To be considered for admission to GCHB doctoral programs without funding, the completed application must be received by January 15.

 A complete application includes all required documentation --career statements, letters of recommendation and verified transcripts and GRE scores.
 We recommend applications and required documentation be submitted in sufficient time for SOPHAS to receive and verify transcripts and GRE scores to meet the respective deadlines.

 For further details regarding admissions requirements to the school, see the Tulane University School of Public Health and Tropical Medicine "Policies and Procedures for Doctoral Programs Guide."

 Please visit the university course catalog for degree program competencies and requirements.